da4all/da4all.github.io/_showcase/powerofdatause.md

 group_rank: 2

 title: The Power of Data Use for Advocacy
-description: This is the first video in the "Adolescent Data Dashboard" series.

 teaser: >
   This video discusses how youth advocates can harness the power of data to create impactful positive social change and healthier lives.<br><br>